-During the first quarter of 2015, LMDC continued working with staff at the New York City Department of Housing Preservation and Development to develop a Request for Qualifications to identify partner organizations to implement a housing program to acquire, rehabilitate, and manage affordable housing units in Lower Manhattan.
-An RFQ and the Notice of Funding Availability for \$11,880,000 was approved by LMDC.
-This Affordable Housing program was launched shortly after quarter end.
+During the second quarter of 2015, the New York City Department of Housing Preservation and Development published a Request for Qualifications (RFQ) to identify partner organizations to implement a housing program to acquire, rehabilitate, and/or manage affordable housing units in Lower Manhattan.
+This Affordable Housing program was launched and the related subrecipient agreement will be amended in the near future to reflect the new program.